willpitchers/pando/tutorial.md

 screen -S pando
 ```

-Start a screen log to save the stdout to text file using the keystroke
+To start a screen log that saves the stdout to text file, use the keystroke
 Control+a, shift+H.  Toggle the screenlog.0 off with the same keystroke.

 ## 2. Running the job request using pando
-Test the setup using:
+Test the command without actually running the job:
 ```
 time nice python pando.py -i isolates_20160913.txt -n 2016-18848 2016-18844 2016-18808 2016-18697 2016-18648 -x CPE_ongoing_2010913.xlsx
 ```

-There a three options to run pando:
+There a three options to run pando (each can be run individually, by default each is set to `off`).
+Switch on an option with `yes`:

 <i>i</i>) `-m y` a metadata only run (will create a metadata super-matrix for all isolates in the analysis and report those that were missing).
 This step is fast.<br>
 <i>ii</i>) `-a y` an andi run (to get the NJ tree).
 This step is slow. <br>
 <i>iii</i>) `-r y` a roary run to get the pangenome and associated fripan files (do a `mkdir /home/username/public_html/fripan` before running this option, and clone the fripan code from https://github.com/drpowell/FriPan into this folder).
 This step is very slow.<br>
-Assess the load on the server using `htop` and choose the number of threads acccordingly (`72` by default)<br>
+As pando uses `mutliprocessing`, assess the load on the server prior to running using `htop`.
+Choose a server with a low workload and specify the number of threads acccordingly (`pando.py` defaults to `--threads 72`)<br>

 To do a full run:
 ```